ilavender/naudit/README.md

 naudit
 ======

-Scan for new listening ports and alert on Sensu client socket Designed to scan networks and hosts externally in order to check how the world see you and detect newly exposed ports.
+Scan for new listening ports and alert on Sensu client socket.

+Designed to scan networks and hosts externally in order to check how the world see you and detect newly exposed ports.

 # Requirements